mmoayyed/mmoayyed.github.io/_posts/2016-06-26-cas-survey-results.md

 ### Easier Upgrades

-The current CAS deployment strategy consists of constructing a Maven overlay in order to combine and merge local customizations with the original CAS distribution.
+The current CAS deployment strategy consists of [constructing a Maven overlay](https://github.com/apereo/cas-overlay-template) in order to combine and merge local customizations with the original CAS distribution.
 This at times can morph into a complicated CAS upgrade process, specially if local customizations end up at odd conflicts with the new CAS distribution.
 Adopters are invariably forced to compare locally overlaid artifacts with their original version and fill in the gaps where necessary.
-Needless to say, this process for a novice deploy is than less obvious to understand and utilize.
+Needless to say, this process for a novice deployer is less than obvious to understand and utilize.

 ### Other Features